Asysama/Asysama/README.md

 ### Hi there 👋

--A junior high school student living in Shenzhen, China.
+- A junior high school student living in Shenzhen, China.
--In the school's information competition class.
+- In the school's information competition class.
--Often use C++ to program.
+- Often use C++ to program.